Australian bushfires raze homes, cut power to tens of thousands

+A heatwave warning on Saturday was in place for large parts of Victoria, while a fire weather warning was active for large areas of the country, including New South Wales.

-SYDNEY: Thousands of firefighters on Saturday (Jan 10) toiled in Australia's Victoria state to get the upper hand on bushfires that have razed homes, cut power to tens of thousands and burned vast swathes of bushland.
+SYDNEY: Thousands of firefighters battled bushfires in Australia's southeast on Saturday (Jan 10) that have razed homes, cut power to thousands of homes and burned swathes of bushland.

-The blazes, mostly sparking at midweek amid an intense heatwave in Australia's southeast, have torn through more than 300,000ha of bushland, authorities said on Saturday morning, adding that 10 major fires were still burning statewide.
+The blazes have torn through more than 300,000ha of bushland amid a heatwave in Victoria state since the middle of the week, authorities said on Saturday, and 10 major fires were still burning statewide.

+In neighbouring New South Wales state, several fires close to the Victorian border were burning at emergency level, the highest danger rating, the Rural Fire Service said, as temperatures hit the mid-40s Celsius.

+More than 130 structures, including homes, have been destroyed and around 38,000 homes and businesses were without power due to the fires in Victoria, authorities said.

 Earlier on Saturday, Prime Minister Anthony Albanese said the nation faced a day of "extreme and dangerous" fire weather, especially in Victoria, where much of the state has been declared a disaster zone.